Frustrated and worried because your toddler won’t eat dinner? Here are five changes that can make a big difference!

 I kept telling myself that this too shall (probably?) pass.
 But in the meantime, I was at my wit’s end.

-Change #1: Give both kids permission to express themselves about the food I serve
+#1: Give both kids permission to express themselves about the food served

 Though children should certainly be taught to be mindful of other people’s feelings, it’s also important that they feel like they’re being heard.

 “Give Sam replacement words if you don’t want him saying yuck,” said my friend Dina Rose, PhD, author of the book It’s Not About the Broccoli.
 “I don’t like the way this tastes” or even “This spaghetti looks like worms” allows kids to honestly explain why they don’t want to eat something–and equally important, “gives you a window into their minds.”